 Only after this initial trial phase will the city council introduce the much-touted entry fee.

-The expected start date will be announced in the coming weeks, but it will most likely be sometime in early 2023.
+The expected start date will be confirmed in the coming weeks, but Venturini indicated in comments to the media that it is expected to be early 2023.

 People who visit Venice just for the day will pay between three and ten euros for entry depending on the season, according to reports.
 This is expected to mean €3 in low season, €8 in high season and €10 on days of exceptional overcrowding.

 The fee will not apply to those staying overnight in Venice.